 Everything about the relationship has an impact on the lives of those involved, both at Cornish and the Fatuquero School.

-In 2021, Cornish has proudly announced the inaugural Timor Leste Colour Celebration where, students and the Cornish Community raised $866.95 in support of our special friends at the Fatuquero School in Timor Leste.
+In 2021, Cornish hosted the inaugural Timor-Leste Colour Celebration where, students and the Cornish Community raised funds in support of our friends at the Fatuquero School.

 Register your interest in supporting the Cornish College Timor-Leste IMPACCT program:

 Cornish College is hoping to raise $5,000 for our Timor-Leste IMPACCT campaign to fund our commitments for 2022.